 More time for strategic thinking

 AI doesn't replace finance professionals—it gives them better tools.
-Think of it as upgrading from a calculator to a sophisticated analysis tool that helps you work smarter.
+Think of it like upgrading from a calculator to a sophisticated analysis tool that helps you work smarter.

 AI transforms financial planning from a backward-looking exercise into a forward-looking strategic advantage.
 It helps finance teams spend less time crunching numbers and more time providing insights.